Pyrlang/Pyrlang/docs/_sources/calling_python.rst.txt

 where results of your calls from Erlang to Python are stored on Python side until they are needed.
 You can substitute stored values into following calls.

-Enter the ``py.erl`` helper module, which you can drop into your Erlang project and use as a library.
+To facilitate this we have the ``py.erl`` helper module, which you can drop into your Erlang project and use as a library (pending hex package).

 .. code-block:: shell